FSDAM: Few-Shot Driving Attention Modeling via Vision-Language Coupling: Method

 \section{Method}

-We present our few-samples dependent driver attention modeling framework that joints modeling of spatial driver attention prediction and structured natural language explanation.
+We present our few-shot dependent driver attention modeling framework that jointly models spatial driver attention prediction and structured natural language explanation.
 These two tasks depend on totally different kinds of spatial understanding, where captioning needs global semantic reasoning while gaze prediction requires localized spatial sensitivity.
 A shared cross-attention module tends to overfit one task and underfit another~\cite{Li_2024,fifty2021efficientlyidentifyingtaskgroupings}.
 To address this imbalance, we introduce a dual-pathway architecture (Figure \ref{fig:architecture}) in which gaze prediction and caption generation are handled by separate modules while still leveraging shared visual features.
 A vision-language alignment mechanism further provides semantic supervision to spatial prediction, ensuring predicted attention regions correspond to meaningful visual content.
 This design enables effective joint learning despite data scarcity.